ZeaInc/zea-ux/docs/api/tools/BaseTool.md

 <a name="BaseTool+onTouchStart"></a>

 ### onTouchStart
-Event fired when one ro more touch points are placed on the touch surface over a tool.
+Event fired when one or more touch points are placed on the touch surface over a tool.